-7.6.1.1.1 Noise emission levels from activities in Centres when measured at or Note, the term Noise within the boundary of any site or at the outside wall of any building on Emission Level is any site, other than the site from which the noise is emitted in Centres defined in Section shall not exceed the following limits:
+7.6.1.1.1 Noise emission levels from activities in Centres when measured at or Note, the term Noise within the boundary of any site or at the outside wall of any building on Emission Level is any site, other than the site from which the noise is emitted in Centres defined in Section shall not exceed the following limits: 3.10.

-At all times 60dB L{Aeq (15 min)} At all times 85dB L{AFmax}
+At all times60dB LAeq (15 min)At all times85dB LAFmax

-7.6.1.1.2 Where it is impractical to measure outside the building, measurements the noise performance shall be made inside (with windows closed).
+- 7.6.1.1.2 Where it is impractical to measure outside the building, measurements the noise performance shall be made inside (with windows closed).
 Where indoor standards.
-Other daymeasurements are made, then the noise limits stated above shall be to-day activities which reduced by 15dB.

-7.6.1.1.3 In relation to standard 7.6.2.8.1 where activities have been noise insulated in the vicinity of the site, to protect noise-sensitive uses (including residential use), then this shall not allow activities to increase noise emission levels above those that would apply if the noise insulation had not been undertaken.

-7.6.1.1.4 The noise limits set in standard 7.6.1.1.1 do not apply to noise from port related activities located in the Operational Port Area.
+Other day-measurements are made, then the noise limits stated above shall be to-day activities which reduced by 15dB. may cause a noise - 7.6.1.1.3 In relation to standard 7.6.2.8.1 where activities have been noise insulated in the vicinity of the site, to protect noise-sensitive uses (including residential use), then this shall not allow activities to increase noise emission levels above those that would apply if the noise insulation had not been undertaken. - 7.6.1.1.4 The noise limits set in standard 7.6.1.1.1 do not apply to noise from port related activities located in the Operational Port Area.
 Noise from the Operational Port Area must comply with the Port Noise rules set out in standard 7.6.1.6.